music-encoding/guidelines/_guidelines-v4/06-neumes/03-neumesnotation.md

 #### Elements:
+In addition to {% include desc elem="neume" %} and {% include desc elem="nc" %} the following elements are commonly used in the MEI Neumes Module.
+Note that there are many other elements such as Editorial and Metadata elements that are not specific to Neumes and are not listed here.

 {% include link elem="signifLet" %}: element indicates significative letter(s) attached to a {% include link elem="neume" %} or a {% include link elem="nc" %}
 {% include figure img="modules/neumes/signifLet.png" %}

+(see MEI encoding of {% include link elem="signifLet" %} in the following section)

 {% include link elem="episema" %}: to indicate an episema
 {% include figure img="modules/neumes/episema.png" %}

+(see MEI encoding of {% include link elem="episema" %} in the following section)

 {% include link elem="division" %}: to indicate pause between neumes
 {% include figure img="modules/neumes/division.png" %}